magentabusiness/magentabusiness.github.io/docs/iot-gateway/config/snmp.md

 #### Attribute update requests section

 Configurations in this section are optional.
-ThingsBoard allows the provision of device attributes and fetches some of them from the device application.
+IoT Hub allows the provision of device attributes and fetches some of them from the device application.
 You can treat this as a remote configuration for devices.
 Your devices are able to request shared attributes from ThingsBoard.
 See [user guide](/docs/user-guide/attributes/) for more details.